 Man did Piper know how to sell a story or what?!

 The use of Piper’s Pit set the stage for one of the greatest matches and torch passes in Wrestlemania history between the Immortal One and The Giant.
 Andre debuted his shocking heel turn and alliance with Bobby “The Brain” Heenan during the confrontation with Hogan on Piper’s Pit.
-Which in turn, lead to Hogan begging and pleading with his old friend as to why on Earth he would sink so low as to garner the services of a “weasel”.
+This, in turn, leads to Hogan begging and pleading with his old friend as to why on Earth he would sink so low as to garner the services of a “weasel”.
 Andre’s response?
-Ripping the shirt and chain crucifix clean off Hogan’s backside adding injury to insult.
-Piper may have let his guests do most of the talking in this edition, but I gotta give credit to the guy for planting the seeds to one of the most memorable matches in Wrestling history.
-So, hor historical purposes, this had to be included.
+Ripping the shirt and chain crucifix clean off Hogan’s backside adds injury to insult.
+Piper may have let his guests do most of the talking in this edition, but I gotta give credit to the guy for planting the seeds of one of the most memorable matches in Wrestling history.
+So, for historical purposes, this had to be included.

 Cyndi Lauper and Captain Lou Albano (06-16-1984)

 Time after time, this remains a goddamn classic.